astro-hippie/owbz_lulcc/README.md

 Author: Colin Doyle
 2020/11/10

-Analysis for land-use land-cover change study from Doyle et al., 2020.
+Analysis for land-use land-cover change study from Doyle et al., 2021 in Remote Sensing.
 These scripts were used to generate a random forest algorithm to map land-use and land-cover in Orange Walk, Belize for 3 time periods using Google Earth Engine.

 `lulcc_rf_2015.py` runs the experiment to optimize the random forest number of trees and number of variable per split parameters.
 Results saved as a csv containing all of the accuracy metrics and confusion matrices for every combination of parameters.